Hawk-PDX/project-dev-resume/README.md

 - Performance optimization for production environments
 - User interface design with accessibility considerations
 - Integration challenges with external APIs (GitHub)

+## 🤝 Contributing

+We welcome contributions to this project!
+Whether you're interested in:

+- 🐛 **Bug fixes** - Help identify and resolve issues
+- ✨ **Feature enhancements** - Improve existing functionality
+- 📚 **Documentation** - Make the project more accessible
+- 🚀 **Performance** - Enhance speed and efficiency
+- 🔒 **Security** - Strengthen the application
+- 🧪 **Testing** - Improve test coverage

+Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

+### Quick Contribution Steps

+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Make your changes and add tests
+4. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Open a Pull Request

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤝 Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ---